-- 1st Offense Minimum of one (1) day in-school suspension - 2nd Offense Minimum of three (3) days out-of-school suspension - 3rd and Subsequent Offenses Appropriate actions as deemed necessary by administration.
+- 1st Offense Minimum of three (3) days suspension - 2nd Offense Minimum of five (5) days suspension - 3rd and Subsequent Offenses Appropriate actions as deemed necessary by administration.

 Incidents involving distribution/sale of tobacco products or devices may be met with more severe consequences.